polca/premise/docs/extract.rst

   transport, passenger car, diesel hybrid, Van, EURO-6d                           all IAM regions
  =============================================================================== ==================

-Inventories are from Sacchi2_ et al. 2022 (in review).
+Inventories are from Sacchi2_ et al. 2022.
 The vehicles are available for different years and emission standards and for each IAM region. *premise* will only import vehicles which production year is equal or inferior to the scenario year considered. *premise* will create fleet average vehicles